sherurox/Probing-Bayes-Error-Estimation-from-Soft-Labels/README.md

 This project reproduces and extends the Bayes error estimation framework proposed by Ishida et al. (ICLR 2023).
-Our work focuses on examining how violations of the soft-label assumptions, specifically annotation bias and model miscalibration impact the consistency and reliability of Bayes error estimators.
+Our work focuses on examining how violations of the soft-label assumptions, specifically annotation bias and model miscalibration, impact the consistency and reliability of Bayes error estimators.

 TEAM CONTRIBUTIONS

-Group members github account names:
+Group members' GitHub account names:
 - @sherurox
 - @snavale2-001

 **1. Contribution by Shreyas – Hypothesis B & Fashion-MNIST Reproduction**
 ----------------------------------------------------------------------
-Shreyas completed all experiments and code required for **Hypothesis B**, which investigates the role of neural network miscalibration in soft label based Bayes error estimation.
+Shreyas completed all experiments and code required for **Hypothesis B**, which investigates the role of neural network miscalibration in soft label-based Bayes error estimation.

 Key contributions: